Add to your test

 A high PSA level doesn't mean you have prostate cancer but it does make prostate cancer more likely and you'll generally be advised to have a scan of the prostate to investigate further.

-Remember that the PSA test is not meant to be a test to identify prostate cancer.
-It is a test to assess your risk of having prostate cancer.
+The PSA blood test is a test to assess your risk of having prostate cancer.
 Your risk of prostate cancer will depend on how high your PSA level is.

 However, it's important to bear in mind that about 1 in 7 men can have a normal PSA level and later be diagnosed with prostate cancer.
 This is why it's so important for men to monitor their PSA level regularly rather than just as a one-off.